Belmont Report: Beneficence

 This principle, in short, emphasizes the maximization of benefits, and minimization of potential harms.
 Especially when dealing with those who require further protections, from the Respect for Persons principle.
 Scientific researchers are urged to consider, not just the immediate consequences, but also the long term consequences of their research.

 Justice

 This principle deals with the distribution of benefits and burdens of research.
 It puts forward 5 different formulations, on how to base the distribution, 1, all given an equal share, 2, based on need, 3, based on individual effort, 4, based on societal contribution, 5, based on merit.
 This principle described the circumstances of the Tuskegee Syphilis Study, and explains the importance of the participants getting recognition and the possible benefits of research.
 It also mentions the exploitation of unwilling prisoners, as research participants, in the Nazi concentration camps.

 Applications

-This clause is broken down into three parts, informed consent, Assessment of Risk and Benefits, Selection of Subjects.
+This clause is broken down into three parts, informed consent, assessment of risks and benefits, and selection of human subjects in research.